Vandra Pentecost

-Please check for the summer session schedule at the Indianapolis Art Center.
+Please check for the summer session schedule at the Indianapolis Art Center website.

 Indianapolis Art Center - class minimum 6